parthasen/lambdaR/README.md

-## Overture
+## Overview

-With this package, you can use lambda expressions.
+With this package, you can use lambda expressions in R:

 ```r